• Skip to main content

 Serving: 1cup | Calories: 16kcal | Carbohydrates: 4g | Sodium: 7mg | Fiber: 1g

-2. Soak the Barley: Soak the grains in water for at least 5 hours.
-For 1 cup of barley, use 3 to 4 cups of water.
+• Soak the Barley: Soak the grains in water for at least 5 hours to soften them up.
+For every cup of barley, use 3 to 4 cups of water.

-3. Cook the Grains: In a pot, cook the soaked barley until it becomes mushy.
-You can use the soaked water to cook the grains.
-If you're using a pressure cooker, use a 1:3 grain-to-water ratio.
-For a pot, you can use a 1:4 ratio.
+• Cook the Grains: In a pot, cook the soaked barley until it becomes mushy.
+Feel free to use the same water you soaked the grains in.
+If you're using a pressure cooker, maintain a 1:3 grain-to-water ratio.
+For cooking in a regular pot, a 1:4 ratio works well.

-4. Strain and Serve: Once the grains are cooked, strain the water and serve it hot or cold.
-You can also add flavor with lemon juice, ginger, or pepper.
-Leftover cooked barley can be used in salads, soups, or enjoyed alongside your drink.
+• Strain and Serve: Once the grains are fully cooked, strain the water.
+You can enjoy Barley Water hot or cold, depending on your preference.
+Flavor it up with a squeeze of lemon juice, a slice of ginger, or a sprinkle of pepper.
+Don't forget that the leftover cooked barley makes a nutritious addition to salads, soups, or can be enjoyed right alongside your drink.

 Comments